quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Maximum Table Size

-The encoder decides how to update the dynamic table and as such can control how much memory is used by the dynamic table.
+The encoder decides how to update the dynamic table size and as such can control how much memory is used by the dynamic table.
 To limit the memory requirements of the decoder, the dynamic table size is strictly bounded.
-The decoder determines the maximum size that the encoder is permitted to use for the dynamic table.
-In HTTP/3, this value is determined by the SETTINGS_HEADER_TABLE_SIZE setting (see
-{{configuration}}).
-The maximum size of the dynamic table can be modified by the encoder, subject to a decoder-controlled limit (see {{configuration}} and
+The decoder determines the maximum size that the encoder is permitted to set for the dynamic table.
+In HTTP/3, this value is determined by the SETTINGS_HEADER_TABLE_SIZE setting (see {{configuration}}).
+The encoder MUST not set a dynamic table size that exceeds this maximum, but it can choose to use a lower dynamic table size (see {{size-update}}).
-{{size-update}}).

 The initial maximum size is determined by the corresponding setting when HTTP requests or responses are first permitted to be sent.
 For clients using 0-RTT